202209-SPARK-IQLBPS-FEW-2/capstone-react-redux-template/.github/ISSUE_TEMPLATE/feature_requests.md

 ---
-name: Feature Request 💡
+name: New Feature 💡
-about: Suggest a new idea for the project.
+about: Adding new feature to the project.
 labels: enhancement
 ---

 ## Summary

-Brief explanation of the feature.
+Brief explanation of the feature (task).

 ### Screenshots
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain the feature.

-### Basic example

-If the proposal involves a new or changed API, include a basic code example.
-Omit this section if it's not applicable.

-### Motivation
+### Constriants / Details

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?
+What are the constraints for this feature.
+If there is any more details add below.